princessetowe/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This contains a header file and tasks for project 0x02-functions_nested_loops
+This directory contains a header file and tasks for project 0x02-functions_nested_loops

 main.h: This is the header file containing the prototypes for each task Task 0: This program that prints _putchar, followed by a new line.